Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Collator

-A node that maintains a parachain by collecting parachain transactions and producing state transition proofs for the validators.
+A node that maintains a allychain by collecting allychain transactions and producing state transition proofs for the validators.

 ## Consensus

 The process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
-The consensus algorithm used by AXIASolar is GRANDPA.
+The consensus algorithm used by AXIA is GRANDPA.

 ## Dapps

 A generic term for a decentralized application, that is, one that runs as part of a distributed network as opposed to being run on a specific system or set of systems.

-## SOLARs
+## AXCs

-The native token for AXIASolar.
-SOLARs serve three purposes: network governance (allowing them to vote on network upgrades and other exceptional events), general operation (rewarding good actors and punishing bad actors), and bonding (adding new parachains by "freezing" SOLARs while they are connected the Relay Chain).
+The native token for AXIA.
+AXCs serve three purposes: network governance (allowing them to vote on network upgrades and other exceptional events), general operation (rewarding good actors and punishing bad actors), and bonding (adding new allychains by "freezing" AXCs while they are connected the Relay Chain).

 ## Duty Roster

 A lookup table that specifies the job that a particular validator is required to do (i.e. attest to the validity of a specific paracahain).
-The duty roster routinely shuffles the validator set into different subsets per parachain.
+The duty roster routinely shuffles the validator set into different subsets per allychain.

 ## Epoch